-One example of embedding ESG principles into everything we do is our ScopeXTM approach, which considers materials, site locations, logistics, and construction methods to reduce and eliminate a projects' impact on the natural environment.
+One example of embedding ESG principles into everything we do is our ScopeX[TM] approach, which considers materials, site locations, logistics, and construction methods to reduce and eliminate a projects' impact on the natural environment.
 We minimize energy use, optimize sources of renewable power and, where feasible, work with and enhance natural habitats to eliminate carbon emissions.
-We believe that climate emergency.
+We believe that ScopeX[TM] will be our biggest contribution to help end the climate emergency.
 By decarbonizing the built environment and supporting our clients to achieve their net-zero agendas, we're striving to improve the cities and communities we serve, and delivering a better world.